Return Time Plots

-Each dot on the plot represents a single model simulation which has been run on a participant’s computer.
+In weather@home experiments, each dot on the plot represents a single model simulation which has been run on a participant’s computer.
 We run tens of thousands of model simulations, which are identical to each other except for their starting conditions, which are varied slightly.
 These slight differences result in a different outcome in each model for the risk of certain events.

 If you look at a plot of just a small number of model simulations, and compare it to a plot with tens of thousands, you can see why it’s so important to run these large ensembles of models if you want to get clear, statistically significant results:

 Comparison of results from the weather@home 2014: UK Flooding Experiment